 I love watching the children learn through play, songs and games.
 This is some of the most fun learning that children may ever do.
 It’s wonderful to be part of that.

-Jaime Hodges – Play Group Facilitator
+Jaime Hodges – Live & Learn Early ON Child and Family Centre Play Group Facilitator

 Jaime is a graduate of Early Childhood Education program and has been a daycare provider 14 years.
 She has been part of the Rural Family Connections team since 2014.
 Jaime currently shares the role of playgroup facilitator at our Osgoode Village Location.

-Elsa Justice – Early ON Playgroup Facilitator
+Elsa Justice – Live & Learn Early ON Child and Family Centre Playgroup Facilitator

 Elsa started with MCNS in the fall of 2009.
 She comes to us with 5 years of experience as a kindergarten teacher in Mexico.
 She currently shares the role of playgroup facilitator at our Osgoode Village Location.

-Liz LeCain – Early ON Playgroup Facilitator
+Liz LeCain – Live & Learn Early ON Family & Child Centre Playgroup Facilitator

 Liz is originally from the Maritimes and now nestled in just outside Osgoode with her husband, 4 kids, dogs and chickens.
 She is a graduate from Bishop’s and Queen’s Universities and is an elementary school teacher in Ottawa, but currently enjoying some extra time off with her family.
 She enjoys exploring alongside kids as they engage in a variety of play-based and outdoor learning experiences.
 Liz looks forward to welcoming you with a smile at the Kars and North Gower playgroups!